WESTMINSTER -- It was a project for educational purposes ... in more ways than one.

 Bids will go out to construction companies in late February or early March.
 Work is slated to begin in June and be ready for the start of school in September.

 Compass School Director Dr. Rick Gordon said the school has always operated on a limited budget and has provided an education to area students since it purchased the building at 7892 U.S. Route 5 -- which Betsy Jaffe, the director of development and admissions, said used to host a high-stakes bingo parlor owned by the Elks.

 Gordon said the school's art program is well-respected, but space is an issue.
-He said the most important aspect is having a building that has state-of-the-art classrooms, presents a pleasant outside appearance and maintains a commitment to environmental sustainability.

 The director -- essentially the school's principal -- told the Reformer several students were involved in the design process.